 For a multi-room set: You will need to construct a lobby and at least a couple rooms.
-Having these multiple rooms could be an opportunity to increase stage time for your actors by bringing characters from individual scenes to interact with other staff members throughout the hotel.
+Having these multiple rooms could be an opportunity to increase stage time for your actors by bringing characters from individual scenes-such as John, or Mother and Daughter, or Lucy-to interact with other staff members throughout the hotel.
 This could take place during scene changes to depict typical hotel life.
-Maybe someone is getting a massage while another is checking in, or maybe John is flirting with Martha at the concierge station.
+Maybe someone is getting a massage while another is checking in, or maybe John is flirting with Martha at the concierge station in Act II.
 Just make sure that when the action in a scene begins, that the focus shifts to the scene.

 COSTUMES: Generally modern-day attire.
 BERNARD should wear a bellhop uniform.
 NATASHA should wear a housekeeper's uniform.
 MR./MS. HUMPHRIES should wear a suit.
 JENNY should wear bright colors with wacky, child-friendly accessories (comically large bow tie, bright knee socks, etc.).
 MARTHA should wear a skirt and blazer, perhaps with the hotel logo on it.
 HELGA should wear white pants and a white polo shirt, perhaps with the hotel logo on it.
 MOM-TO-BE must appear visibly pregnant.
+BACKPACKERS should wear T-shirts and shorts.
 JOHN should wear a button-down shirt, unbuttoned at the top with a tie that has been loosened.
-MABEL and CHUCK should be wearing loud "vacation fashion" such as tropical shirts, cargo shorts and wide-brimmed hats, fedoras or visors.